If you’re reading this guide, then it’s safe to assume that you’ve decided to start a Limited Liability Company (LLC) in Montana.

 For instance, you’ll need to pay state taxes, obtain a Certificate of Good Standing, and file an annual report for your LLC, among other things.

-If you want to distribute some of the corporate weight off your shoulders, you can hire a Montana PEO service to perform some of these necessary everyday LLC functions on your behalf and you can also look into online legal services.
+If you want to distribute some of the corporate weight off your shoulders, you can hire a Montana PEO company to perform some of these necessary everyday LLC functions on your behalf and you can also look into online legal services.

 Montana LLC Fee Summary